NVIDIA/aistore/cli/resources/download.md

 | `--provider` | [Provider](../README.md#enums) | locality of the destination bucket | `""` or [default](../README.md#bucket-provider) |

 Examples:
 * `ais download start http://releases.ubuntu.com/18.04.1/ubuntu-18.04.1-desktop-amd64.iso ais://ubuntu/ubuntu-18.04.1.iso` downloads object `ubuntu-18.04.1-desktop-amd64.iso` from the specified HTTP location and saves it in `ubuntu` bucket, named as `ubuntu-18.04.1.iso`.
 The same result can be obtained with  `ais download start http://releases.ubuntu.com/18.04.1/ubuntu-18.04.1-desktop-amd64.iso ais://ubuntu/` - note the lack of object name in the destination.
 * `ais download start gs://lpr-vision/imagenet/imagenet_train-000000.tgz ais://local-lpr/imagenet_train-000000.tgz` downloads object `imagenet/imagenet_train-000000.tgz` from Google Cloud Storage from bucket `lpr-vision` and saves it in `local-lpr` bucket, named as `imagenet_train-000000.tgz`
 * `ais download start --description "imagenet" gs://lpr-vision/imagenet/imagenet_train-000000.tgz ais://local-lpr/imagenet_train-000000.tgz` downloads an object and sets `imagenet` as description for the job (can be useful when listing downloads)
 * `ais download start "gs://lpr-vision/imagenet/imagenet_train-{000000..000140}.tgz" ais://local-lpr/imagenet/` will download all objects in the range from `gs://lpr-vision/imagenet/imagenet_train-000000.tgz` to `gs://lpr-vision/imagenet/imagenet_train-000140.tgz` and save them in `local-lpr` bucket, inside `imagenet` subdirectory
 * `ais download start --desc "subset-imagenet" "gs://lpr-vision/imagenet/imagenet_train-{000022..000140..2}.tgz" ais://local-lpr` same as above while skipping every other object in the specified range
+* `ais download start "ais://172.100.10.10:8080/imagenet/imagenet_train-{0022..0140}.tgz" ais://local-lpr/set_1/` downloads all objects of another AIS cluster `172.100.10.10:8080` from bucket `imagenet` in the range from `imagenet_train-0022` to `imagenet_train-140` and saves them on the local AIS cluster into `local-lpr` bucket, inside `set_1` subdirectory

 ### abort